renalreg/radar-client/README.md

 ### Test

 The tests are written using the [Jasmine](http://jasmine.github.io/) framework and run using [Karma](https://karma-runner.github.io/).
-Test files have the `.test.js` extension and normally named after the file they are testing.
+Test files have the `.test.js` extension and are normally named after the file they are testing.

 Run the tests with: